bpsm/edn-java/README.md

 #### Customizing the parsing of instants

-The package `bpsm.edn.parser.handlers` makes three handlers for `#inst` available:
+The package `bpsm.edn.parser.inst` makes three handlers for `#inst` available:

  - `InstantToDate` is the default and converts each `#inst` to a `java.util.Date`.
- - `InstantToCalendar` converts each `#inst` to a `java.util.Calendar`, which preserves the original time zone.
+ - `InstantToCalendar` converts each `#inst` to a `java.util.Calendar`, which preserves the original GTM offset.
  - `InstantToTimestamp` converts each `#inst` to a `java.sql.Timstamp`, which presrves nanoseconds.

 Extend `AbstractInstantHandler` to provide your own implementation of `#inst`.

 #### Adding support for your own tags

-Use custom handlers may by building an appropriate `ParserConfiguration`:
+Use custom handlers may by building an appropriate `Parser.Config`:

 ```java
 package bpsm.edn.examples;